 The principal national rail operator in Italy is Trenitalia, which faces competition from NTV Italo on the high-speed routes from Turin, Milan and Venice to Rome and Naples.
 Rail travel in Italy is generally extremely good value, and upgrading to First Class is affordable too.
 On high-speed lines we think the benefits justify the higher price, for example travelling between Milan and Venice on board a flash Frecciarossa, it's only a little more expensive to upgrade to First Class where you'll receive free WI-FI, newspapers and a welcome drink and snack.

 Italy enjoys an excellent range of international rail connections.
 There are fast TGV services from Paris to Turin and Paris to Milan.
 There are direct daytime EuroCity services from Geneva, Basel, Zurich, Munich and Vienna to cities in northern Italy.
 A new Thello Eurocity service from Milan to Marseille launched in December 2014.
 About two dozen cities in Italy have year-round direct overnight trains (not necessarily every night) to destinations beyond Italy's borders.
 There are daily sleeper services to France, Germany and Austria.
 There are also plenty of overnight trains serving domestic routes within Italy.

-Loco2 is able to handle bookings for your journey to Italy, as well as providing tickets for train trips within Italy.
+Loco2 offers the full range of train tickets for journeys to Italy, as well as providing tickets for trips within Italy.
+It's possible to mix-and-match tickets from Trenitalia and Italo, and get the best deals and cheap fares from both rail operators.
 Check out our excellent range of city guides with descriptions of key journeys to those cities.